JeremieSiller/wg_gesucht_telegram_bot/README.md

-# Kleinanzeigen + WG Gesucht Bot
+# WG Gesucht Bot

-This is a bot that scrapes new entries on Kleinanzeigen and/or WG Gesucht and sends notifications via Telegram when there is a new entry.
+This is a bot that scrapes new entries on WG Gesucht and sends notifications via Telegram when there is a new entry.
 It helps you stay updated on new listings for any search query you want.
-I primarily used it to find new listings for apartments and shared flats and thats why wg-gesucht is also supported, but you can just use it as a Kleinazeigen bot if you want.
+It is able to server mutliple users that can subscribe to different search queries.

 ## Usage